 Best Affordable: The Inkey List Retinol Anti-Aging Serum

 This is another anti-aging retinol serum that’s super affordable and equally effective.
 Aside from 1% time-release retinol, it contains Granactive retinoid.
-And it also has signal peptides to stimulate collagen synthesis.
+It also has signal peptides to stimulate collagen synthesis.

 And to avoid dryness and dehydration, the serum contains squalane and hyaluronic acid to make sure your skin is hydrated and plump.
 The budget-friendly retinol serum goes with any skincare routine whether it’s for targetting acne or softening wrinkles.